TcMenu/documentation/content/arduino-libraries/tc-menu/menumanager-and-iteration.md

 ## Navigation around menus

 On the device, any submenu (even root) is nothing more than a single-direction linked list of items, each item has a `getNext()` and the terminating item's next is nullptr.
 All the navigation methods expect the first item in this list.
 So to present a submenu, get the first child item in the linked list by calling `getChild()` on the sub menu.
 To go back to root, just call `resetMenu(true)`.
-See [menu item type documentation]({{< relref "menu-item-types.md" >}}).
+See [menu item type documentation](${relRef("menu-item-types.md")}).

 The navigation is controlled by the navigation manager, it is a N-deep stack of items, where we can push items on, and pop items off, it represents the current linked list we are presenting, and the active item, so that the back function feels more natural, here's an example of how it may look: